quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 as stated in {{Section 13.2.1 of QUIC-TRANSPORT}}.
 With large values for Ack-Eliciting Threshold or the Reordering Threshold, implementations might accumulate multiple new ACK ranges before sending an ACK.
-As such, implementations have to take more care to not truncate ACK ranges before they were sent at least once in an ACK frame.
+As such, implementations have to take more care to avoid truncating ACK ranges before they are sent at least once.
+As discussed in {{Section 13.2.4 of QUIC-TRANSPORT}}
-Further, as discussed in {{Section 13.2.4 of QUIC-TRANSPORT}} this does not guarantee that every acknowledgment is seen by the sender before it is no longer included in the ACK frame.
+this does not guarantee that every acknowledgment is seen by the sender.
 Therefore, when ACK frames are sent less often, the effect of lost or re-ordered packets with ACK frames needs to be considered more carefully when triming the ACK range.